 Ms. Shaw is a native San Franciscan who has been teaching at City College since 1987.
 She received her BA from the University of San Francisco and her MA and teaching credential from San Francisco State University.
 She has also taught at San Jose City College, Cal State East Bay and for the Asian American Theatre Company.

-Some of her directing credits include "A Chorus Line","Pippin", "Jesus Christ Superstar" and "Cabaret".
+Some of her directing/choreography credits include "A Chorus Line","Pippin", "Chicago" and "Cabaret".
 She has co-produced an independent feature film.
 Ms. Shaw is the recipient of the Peninsula Childrens Theater Association Award.
 She has served on the board of directors for the Asian American Theatre Company and worked with the San Francisco Young Playwrights Foundation.
 She recently was seen in Morris Bobrow's Are We Almost There?
 The Travel Musical Comedy Revue at the Phoenix Theater.